Ruler of Your Own

 In acting you gotta start somewhere!

-Ruler of Your World was another
+Ruler of Your World

-early K-drama experience for me, and it remains one of the
+was another early K-drama experience for me, and it

-most impactful.
-I literally felt I was going through
+remains one of the most impactful.
+I literally felt I was

-sharing the lives of these characters.
-I am not sure why I
+accustomed to sharing the lives of these characters.
+I am

-was so affected by Bok-su’s story.
-Perhaps it was the
+not sure why I was so affected by Bok-su’s story.
+Perhaps

-count, and not just for his own satisfaction, but also to do
+make every day count, and not just for his own

-the right thing by others to make their lives better.
-He
+satisfaction, but also to do the right thing by others to

-learns that there are different kinds of love, and expresses
+different kinds of love, and expresses it, showing

-it, showing kindness and empathy.
+kindness and empathy.
 I understood why two nice,

 intelligent women would care about him.
 The dialogue is